WarwickAnimeSoc/TengenToppaAnimango/README.md

 ## Todo

 - Styling and CSS need to be tweaked to look like more than just a generic bootstrap site.
-- Add filtering by media type in the library
-- Add filtering by academic year in the showings
-- Improve navbar for pagination